faddalibrahim/developers-in-vogue-ashesi/README.md

 - [x] Download and install [gitbash](https://git-scm.com/downloads)

-Create a new folder
+- [x] Create a new folder

-Open newly created folder in vscode
+- [x] Open newly created folder in vscode

-Open your terminal from the top of your editor
+- [x] Laucnh your terminal from the top of your editor

 ![terminal](assets/terminal.png)

 By default its going to be **powershell**.
 Chage it to **bash** by clicking on the dropdown and selecting _bash_ as shown below